 Cross the border and head to Bellingham, a college town on Puget Sound.

 Turn west to reach Anacortes and catch the ferry to San Juan Island, largest of the San Juan Islands.
-These idyllic retreats (which include Orcas Island and Lopez Island) offer quiet beaches, lavender farms, quaint towns, kayaking, and whale-watching.
+San Juan Island is an idyllic retreat that offers quiet beaches, lavender farms, quaint towns, kayaking, and whale-watching.
 Lime Kiln State Park, commonly known as Whale Watch Park offers dramatic west side views and trails lined with pacific madrone trees and picnic tables close to the waters edge.